sahahn/parc_scaling/docs/index.md

 - [Why do we see a performance boost from increasing parcellation resolution?](./why_performance_boost.html)

 - This project required an incredible amount of computations, but we also made a great deal of effort to [optimize performance](./optimizations.html) wherever possible.

+In testing a variety of [parcellation schemes](./parcellations.html) and [ML modeling](./ml_pipelines.html) approaches, we have identified an apparent [power law scaling]((./estimate_powerlaw.html)) of increasing predictive performance by increasing parcellation resolution.
+The details of this relationship were found to vary according to [type of parcellation](./base_results#parcellation-type-as-fixed-effect) as well as [ML pipeline](./by_pipeline.html) employed, though the general pattern proved stable.
+The [large sample size](./input_data#sample-size), range of predictive [targets](./variable.html), and collection of [existing]((./parcellations#existing-parcellations)) and [random parcellations]()./parcellations#random-parcellations) tested all serve to lend confidence to the observed results.
+Researchers selecting a parcellation for predictive modelling may wish to consider this size-performance trade-off in addition to other factors such as [interpretability and computational resources](./trade_offs.html).
+We also highlighted important factors that improved performance above and beyond the size-scaling, for example, finding [existing parcellations performed better than randomly generated parcellations](./base_results.html).
+Further, we demonstrated the benefit of [ensembling over multiple parcellations](./single_vs_ensemble.html), which yielded a performance boost relative to results from single parcellations.

 ## Authors